 - You could ask the child to start with the parts of a set or group.
 For example, you might say, “There are two parts to Min-Yung’s coin collection—4 pennies and 2 dimes.
 How many coins do you think there are in his whole collection?”

 - You can also ask questions that start with a whole set or group.
 For example, “Min-Yung’s whole coin collection has 6 coins.
 Four are pennies.
 The rest are dimes.
 How many dimes do you think he has?”

 - You might ask children to think about splitting up whole items into equal parts.
 They seem to especially enjoy this activity when food is involved.
 “Here’s the pizza we made together.
 How many pieces do you think I should cut so everyone at the table gets a slice?”

-Some preschoolers are ready for word problems that compare two sets
+Some preschoolers are ready for word problems that compare two sets of objects.

 - Before asking children to solve these problems, you may need to explain words like quantity, compare, amount, more, most, fewer, and less.